From Overwhelmed to Clear & Confident

 The frustration often arises not from anxiety itself but from feeling trapped in a constant state of hyperarousal.
 This prolonged state can lead to burnout and depression, which many people with anxiety experience.
 Instead of aiming to eliminate anxiety, I encourage my clients to reframe their understanding of it.
 By exploring the root causes of your distress and cultivating compassion for how anxiety has tried to protect you, you can learn to identify when it’s helpful and when it’s time to shift back to a more regulated state.

-• Learn how to manage feelings of stress, anxiety, frustration, and shame that often accompany ADHD.
+• Manage feelings of stress, anxiety, frustration, and shame that often accompany ADHD.

-• Build a deeper understanding of your nervous system and emotional responses, so you can better manage ADHD symptoms.
+• Develop a deeper understanding of your nervous system and emotional responses, so you can better manage ADHD symptoms.

-• Create ADHD management strategies that fit your lifestyle and help you stay organized, focused, and motivated.
+• Create personalized ADHD management strategies that fit your lifestyle, helping you stay organized, focused, and motivated.

-• Cultivate self-compassion and self-trust, so you can feel empowered to tackle cognitive challenges and manage emotional highs and lows with confidence.
+• Build self-compassion and self-trust, empowering you to approach cognitive challenges and emotional highs and lows with confidence.